TheDongLab/ReRx/README.md

 Raw data is available upon reasonable request, subject to approval by MGB Biobank and AMP-PD.

 ## 📚 Citation
-Publications based on this dataset should cite the associated paper and credit the dataset authors.
+Publications based on this code repository should cite the associated paper and credit the authors.

-## 🪪 License
-License information: TBD or add license type here (e.g., CC BY 4.0)